Home/Fruits/Italian Prune Plum

 • 1/2 cup chia seeds

-• 1 cup diced Italian prune plums
+• 1 cup Italian prune plums, pitted and chopped

 • 2 tablespoons honey or maple syrup